FoalTS/foal/docs/tutorials/multi-user-todo-list/3-the-shell-scripts.md

 ## The `create-user` script

 A script called `create-user` already exists in the `scripts/` directory.
-It lets you create users with *permissions* and *groups* when starting a new project.
-However you don't need to use these things in this tutorial and the definition of the `User` model has changed.
+It has a lot of commented lines that let you create users with *permissions* and *groups*.

 Open the file and replace its content with the following: